 Getting your Tax organised this tax time

-We understand this tax season looks a little different to previous years.
-Our staff are still available to help you complete your tax return.
+Strategem Accountants Bendigo understand this tax season looks a little different from previous years.
+Our staff is still available to help you complete your tax return.
 To protect the health of our staff, and our clients, we are currently not booking any face-to-face appointments.

 We are offering phone and online Zoom appointments to all clients, including for tax appointments.

-For clients who need to get documents to our Accountants or Advisors we are encouraging you to use our Secure Online Client Portal which allows the safe transfer of documents and also allows for electronic signings.
+For clients who need to get documents to our accountants or financial advisors, we are encouraging you to use our Secure Online Client Portal which allows the safe transfer of documents and also allows for electronic signings.

 We appreciate your understanding of the above measures and we look forward to being able to support you through this tax season, and through these unprecedented times.